goodarzilab/APAlog/README.md

 | Hs.523054.1 | site.11 | site.17 | 1.0864160 | 1.0186867 | 0.0548251 | 0.3888367 | 0.0783216 | 0.8879276 |
 | Hs.525527.1 | site.09 | site.16 | 3.7438351 | -1.4088503 | 0.0000001 | 0.0830059 | 0.0000006 | 0.4805503 |

-### Interpretation of output
+## Output interpretation

-Regression coefficients ($\beta$s or $b\_$s in the output column names) are equal to log of the alternative/reference poly A site (APA) ratio per covariate.
+Regression coefficients (b's in the output column names) are equal to log of the alternative/reference poly A site (APA) ratio per covariate.
 Corresponding adjusted p-values mark the significance of differential poly A usage.
 For example, for transcript Hs.29665.1:

-$log\ APA_{(site.04/site.01)\ MDA-sgHNRNPC\ vs.\ MDA-sgCTRL} = 0.264$

-$APA_{(site.04/site.01)\ MDA-sgHNRNPC\ vs.\ MDA-sgCTRL} = exp(0.264)= 1.302$
+log APA (site.04/site.01) MDA-sgHNRNPC vs. MDA-sgCTRL = 0.264

+APA (site.04/site.01) MDA-sgHNRNPC vs. MDA-sgCTRL = exp(0.264)= 1.302

-But this difference is not significant ($FDR=0.89$).
-Note that in the case of categorical variables, the name of the non-reference level(s) is appended to variable name in the APAlog output.
+But this difference is not significant (FDR=0.89).
+Note that in the case of categorical variables, the name of the non-reference level(s) is appended to variable name in the __APAlog output__.
 In the example above, the predictor variable is "cell line", the reference level is "MDA-sgCTRL" and the non-reference level is "MDA-sgHNRNPC".

 Note: The multinomial and pairwise tests use different fitting algorithms.
-That is why the $log APA$ and $p-values$ of similar comparisons in the two outputs are numerically very close but not identical.
+That is why the log APA and p-values of similar comparisons in the two outputs are numerically very close but not identical.

-Note: Regression intercept in the APAlog output represents the alternative/reference pA site ratio in the reference sample (the sample that has the reference values for all predictors), in this case MDA-sgCTRL.
+Note: Regression intercept in the __APAlog__ output represents the alternative/reference pA site ratio in the reference sample (the sample that has the reference values for all predictors), in this case MDA-sgCTRL.
 Note that such a sample may not actually exist in some datasets, for example in a multivariate dataset with several categorical predictors and partial factorial design, or a dataset containing continuous variables whose ranges exclude 0.
 Although the reference or baseline value for continuous covariates like age is automatically set at 0, real samples almost always have non-zero values.
 Therefore, whether or not the intercept term has a biological meaning depends on the dataset and  sample and variable types.

-Note: APAlog automatically removes transcripts that are not represented by two or more active pA sites (>=2 pA sites with non-zero counts) from the analysis because there is no comparison to make in those  cases.
+Note: __APAlog__ automatically removes transcripts that are not represented by two or more active pA sites (>=2 pA sites with non-zero counts) from the analysis because there is no comparison to make in those  cases.
 However, if the count of a pA site is zero in the reference sample, it can cause errors of division by zero.
 A simple fix that is commonly used in bioinformatics is adding a small value e.g. 0.5 to all counts before running the test to avoid this error.

-APAlog was developed at UCSF by Hossein Asgharian under supervision of Hani Goodarzi.
+__APAlog__ was developed at UCSF by Hossein Asgharian under supervision of Hani Goodarzi.

-For questions and comments, email us at: hosseinali.asgharian@ucsf.edu hani.goodarzi@ucsf.edu
+For questions and comments, email us at:
+hosseinali.asgharian@ucsf.edu
+hani.goodarzi@ucsf.edu